GameDevTecnico/cubos-blog/content/first-post.rst

 This means building some important engine plugins that we are missing, such as the physics plugin, and to create more tools to allow swift development, like a transform gizmo so you can move objects around with your mouse.

 Thank you for your interest in our engine.
-Come with us, as we keep you updated on the devlopments, adventures and trials CUBOS goes through.
+Come with us, as we keep you updated on the developments, adventures and trials CUBOS goes through.

 See you soon!